Entrepôt

 An entrepôt (/ˈɒntrəpoʊ/ ON-trə-poh; /fr/) is a transshipment port, city, or trading post where merchandise may be imported, stored, or traded, usually to be exported again.
-Entrepôt also means 'warehouse' in modern French, and is derived from the Latin roots inter 'between' + positum 'position', literally 'that which is placed between'.
-Typically located on a crossroads, river, canal, or maritime trade route these trade hubs played a critical role in trade during the age of sail.
+Typically located on a crossroads, river, canal, or maritime trade route, these trade hubs played a critical role in trade during the age of sail.
 Modern logistics, supply chain networks, and border controls have largely made entrepôts obsolete, or reduced them in number, but the term is still used to refer to duty-free ports or those with a high volume of re-export trade.

-Railways, Container Ships, Air-Freight, and Telecommunications have created a world in which commodities and manufactured goods are shifted from one part of the globe to another in regular, controlled, and reliable streams; see Just-in-Time Manufacturing.
-Eliminating the factors which once made the entrepot phenomenon central to trade networks.
-But, as pointed out by the Dutch economist T.P. van der Kooy and has been more recently restated by P.W.
-Klein, before the Industrial Revolution the flow of goods from one part of the world to another, even one region of a country to another, was so irregular and unpredictable that there was no possibility of achieving any sort of steady distribution, any balancing of supply and demand, or any sort of price stability except by stockpiling great reserves of commodities in central storehouses; ie entrepots.
+Railways, container ships, air freight, and telecommunications have created a world in which commodities and manufactured goods are shifted from one part of the globe to another in regular, controlled, and reliable streams, eliminating the factors which once made entrepots central to trade networks; see just-in-time manufacturing.
+But, as Dutch economist T. P. van der Kooy has pointed out and P. W. Klein has restated, before the Industrial Revolution the flow of goods from one part of the world to another, even one region of a country to another, was so irregular and unpredictable that there was no possibility of achieving any sort of steady distribution, any balancing of supply and demand, or any sort of price stability, except by stockpiling great reserves of commodities in central storehouses, i.e. entrepôts.